appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/writing-javascript-in-appsmith.md

 ]
 ```

-Lastly, update the code in the table widget, map the data in the `Table Data` property using a moustache syntax and only return the data that's selected from the dropdown widget:
+Lastly, update the code in the table widget, map the data in the `Table Data` property using a mustache syntax and only return the data that's selected from the dropdown widget:

 ```javascript
 {{